 - 1. The following are identified as community facilities;

 - a) St Giles' Church Hall

 - b) The Memorial Institute

 - c) Sandiacre Cricket Club (grounds and pavilion)

 - d) Scout Hut

 - e) Methodist Church Hall

 - f) Doncaster Avenue Recreation Ground

 - g) Springfield Park

 - h) St Giles' Park (which is the location for Sandiacre Town Football Club)

 - i) Hayworth Road Park

 - j) Friesland Academy, Sports Centre and playing fields

 - k) Cloudside Academy and playing fields

 - I) Sandiacre Library

 - m) Sandiacre Lock Cottage

-- 2. Proposals for the enhancement, improvement and/or extension of existing community facilities will be supported where;
+- 2. Proposals for the enhancement, improvement and/or extension of existing community facilities will be supported.

-- a) consultation in accordance with the Key Principle (as set out in this Neighbourhood Plan) has been undertaken and demonstrates support for the proposal,

-- b) the design and location of the scheme is in accordance with the other policies in this Plan.

-- 3. The loss of the community facilities listed at criterion 1 for non-community uses will be resisted unless it can be demonstrated that the operation of the facility is no longer financially viable or necessary to the satisfaction of Erewash Borough Council, or that a replacement facility of equal size and quality is provided in a location that is easily accessible to local residents.
+- 3. The loss of the community facilities listed at criterion 1 for non-community uses will be resisted unless it can be demonstrated that the operation of the facility is no longer financially viable or necessary to the satisfaction of Erewash Borough Council, or that a replacement facility of equal size and quality is provided in a location that is easily accessible to users.